jeffhammett/GetTheD/PRIVACY.md

-# Privacy Policy for Sun Day
+# Privacy Policy for Get the D

-*Last updated: January 2025*
+*Last updated: July 2025*

 ## Overview

-Sun Day is designed with your privacy in mind.
+Get the D is designed with your privacy in mind.
 We believe in transparency and want you to understand exactly how your data is used.

 ## Data Collection and Usage